A biologically plausible neural network for multi-channel Canonical Correlation Analysis: Online adaptive CCA with output whitening

-With the modified objective \eqref{eq:whitening} in hand, the next step is to derive an online algorithm.
-To derive the network, we rewrite the objective by introducing auxiliary matrix variables, which we solve by taking gradient steps.
-Since the general outline is similar to the approach taken in Section~\ref{sec:algorithms} to derive Bio-CCA, we defer the details to Appendix \ref{apdx:extension} and simply state the online algorithm (Algorithm~\ref{alg:adaptive}), which we refer to as Adaptive Bio-CCA with output whitening.
+After interchanging the order of optimization, we solve the min-max optimization problem by taking online gradient descent-ascent steps, with descent step size $\eta$ and ascent step size $\frac\eta\vareps$.
+Since the remaining steps are similar to those taken in Section~\ref{sec:algorithms} to derive Bio-CCA, we defer the details to Appendix \ref{apdx:extension} and simply state the online algorithm (Algorithm~\ref{alg:adaptive}), which we refer to as Adaptive Bio-CCA with output whitening.